SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 *Come on, Twilight, you can do it.*

-I try again, and can't press it.
+I try again, but can't press it.

 By the letter of Celestia, by the words of all my friends, by the vows of my wife, I was married.

-With all that in mind, this should be easy, yet it wasn't.
+With all that in mind this should be easy, yet it wasn't.
 This should just be another task of documentation processing, but no, this was *lamination.*

 I love Rainbow Dash, and she loves me.
-So, why was this so hard?
+So why was this so hard?

 I've been with Rainbow for many years now.
-We've gone thought so much together, countless memories of the good times and the bad.
+We've gone through so much together, countless memories of the good times and the bad.
 We've learned so much about each other and about friendship.
 Being with her has changed my life for the better.

 So, there is no way it could be Rainbow Dash.

 *What does laminating this marriage certificate change?*

 Realistically, nothing.
 For me, though, it marked a significant change in my life.
 It marked the end of the previous chapter and the start of the next.
-But why was that so scary?
+Why was that so scary?

 ***

-I leave Twilight to go make our coffee.
+I leave Twilight to go make coffee.

 Twilight normally makes our coffee, but I've watched her do it hundreds of times, so I have to know how to do it by now, right?